cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

 ## Use a deny-by-default egress traffic policy

 {{site.data.alerts.callout_info}}
-External traffic destined to CRL-managed resources will always be allowed regardless of user-specified egress policy.
+Essential external traffic destined to resources managed by Cockroach Labs will always be allowed regardless of user-specified egress policy.
 {{site.data.alerts.end}}

 1. Make a `POST` request ordering the API to update your cluster's egress policy.